Asbestos & Mesothelioma

 Asbestos Exposure Compensation

 Asbestos was once one of Canada’s largest industries, with this abundant natural resource bringing jobs and wealth to the Canadian economy.
 It also quietly brought cancer and devastation to thousands of people in Canada and around the world.
 Asbestos was once considered equal to Canada’s gold, a miracle substance with fire-retardant properties.
 Without asbestos, our cities today would not look the same.
 Asbestos was widely used in most industries ranging from construction, shipping, railways, automotive, electrical, plumbing, insulating, and even in garments, and had so many everyday uses.
 However, the tiny indestructible particles of asbestos are proven to be harmful to our bodies.
 Once inhaled or ingested, the particles stay in our lungs or organs forever and can eventually form a type of cancer called mesothelioma.
 This disease can take many decades to appear, with a latency period of 10-40 years.
-It is aggressive and fatal lung cancer that can only be caused by exposure to asbestos.
+It is an aggressive and fatal lung cancer that can only be caused by exposure to asbestos.
 Workers that used asbestos products many years ago often hear the sudden shocking news that they have mesothelioma and may have less than a year to live.

 How It Started